uncle826/mysmartpass/README.md

-I remade smartpass so you can go to the bathroom locker or anything whenever and teach wont know
+I remade smartpass so you can go to the bathroom, locker, or anything whenever and teach wont know